miraalibek/introtowebdevfall18/finalprojects.md

 * All code is properly formatted, linked properly, and works toward your intention.

 * Website has been presented in a formal presentation that shows design process, website and code.
-(7 minutes will be allowed for presentation with 5 minutes for clarifying questions and feedback.)
+(6 minutes will be allowed for presentation with 4 minutes for clarifying questions and feedback.)

+* NOTE: Projects must be pushed to Github/Github Pages.
+They must be submitted via NYU Classes by December 11, regardless of the day you are scheduled to present.
+There will be no extensions on final projects.

+## Final Project Presentation Schedule

+#### December 11:

+1) Johnathan

+2) Shirley

+3) Sasha

+4) Wilfredo

+5) Aryan

+6) Joseph

+7) Sophie

+8) Tracy

+9) Shahriar

+#### December 13:

+1) Brien

+2) Jessica

+3) Fiorabella

+4) Alvand

+5) Sam

+6) Leah

+7) Allen

+8) Shehara

+9) Luke